tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 8. In the lower-left corner of the GitHub Desktop client (where it says "Summary" and "Description"), type a commit message, and then click **Commit to master**.

     When you commit the changes, the left pane no longer shows the list of uncommitted changes.
 However, you've committed the changes only locally.
-You still have to push the commit to the remote (origin) repository.
+You still have to push the commit to the remote (origin) repository. ("origin" is the alias name that refers to the remote repository.)

 9. Click **Push origin** at the top.